Jaycadox/jayphen_os/README.md

 # Jayphen OS

-A hobby operation system project for experimentation.
+A hobby operating system project for experimentation.

 ## Build
 To build, you need:
 * clang
-* ldd
+* lld
 * nasm
 * qemu